Read about the author: Richard Halton

 – Customization to fit specific laboratory needs

-2. How can a LIMS system adapt to different types of laboratories, such as clinical labs versus research labs?
+– Training staff on how to effectively use the new system - How can a LIMS system adapt to different types of laboratories, such as clinical labs versus research labs?

 LIMS systems can adapt to different types of laboratories through configurable workflows and modules.
 They can be tailored to meet the specific requirements of clinical labs, research labs, or other specialized facilities.
-This adaptability allows the system to accommodate different processes, data types, regulatory requirements, and workflows unique to each type of laboratory.
+This adaptability allows the system to accommodate different processes, data types, regulatory requirements, and workflows unique to each type of laboratory. - What are the typical criteria for selecting the right LIMS system for a specific laboratory’s needs?

 Typical criteria for selecting a LIMS system include: